Managed Hosting includes a wide variety of monitoring methods to ensure stable operation of your servers and applications.

 - the state of the configured upstream servers (appservers behind the loadbalancer)

-- check for recent data of the database
+- check for recent version of the database

 - Replication is healthy